 TIP #3: IT’S ALL ABOUT THE FOLDING (This is what takes some practice!)

-The folding of the dry ingredients into the whites is usually where it can all go wrong.
+You’ll gently fold the almond flour mixture into the egg whites with a rubber spatula.
+This is usually where it can all go wrong.
 Getting the sense of when to stop is really a thing that just comes with practice.
 Under mix and your macaroons will be lumpy and cracked when the bake with no feet, over mix and your macaroons will be flat and won’t have feet, the mark of a well-made macaron.

 SO HOW MANY STROKES DOES IT TAKE?